-There is also a significant global component that includes required field study courses in Europe and Asia to participate in meetings with industry leaders in major overseas markets and observe these markets and their retail environments.
-A field study to a U.S. market outside of the tristate area will explore actual business scenarios in response to emerging issues.
-The program culminates in a capstone seminar that requires students to work in teams, presenting their findings to the industry.
-Curriculum below is for the entering class of fall 2020.
+There is also a significant field study component that includes two required field study courses overseas to participate in meetings with industry leaders in major global markets and observe these markets and their retail environments.
+A field study to a U.S. market explores actual business scenarios in response to emerging issues.
+The program culminates in a capstone seminar that requires students to work in two project teams, on two separate research topics critical to the future of the sector, and present their findings and recommendations to industry.
+Curriculum below is for the entering class of fall 2021.